What is secure system administration

 Secure system administration allows organisations to be resilient in the face of targeted cyber intrusions by protecting administrator workstations and accounts from compromise, as well as making adversary movement throughout a network more difficult.
 If a secure system administration environment withstands a targeted cyber intrusion, incident response will be far more agile, the damage will be limited and remediation work will be completed faster.

-Secure system administration of cloud-based resources
+Secure system administration of cloud services

 The use of the same credentials on both an administrator workstation and a user workstation puts the administrator workstation at risk of compromise if the user workstation is compromised.
 The table below provides clarification on the use of different accounts.